b2renger/Arduino_communication/README.md

 ---
 ## Serial communication
-This means via a USB cable !
-(Universal Serial Bus)
+FIY USB means Universal Serial Bus, so the serial port is the USB port so we program a way to pass from one device to another information via a USB connection.

 ### Arduino and processing

 In this part we will focus on the use of the serial port and we are going : from an arduino program write sensor values ​​in a serial port that we can then recover in a [processing](https://processing.org/) program.

 We can do the same in the other direction: that is, send processing information to arduino.

-FIY USB means Universal Serial Bus, so the serial port is the USB port so we program a way to pass from one device to another information via a USB connection.

 [**home**](#Contents)